BWeek-Anywhere-Fitness/back-end/README.md

 | DELETE - delete a student from a class | /classes/:id/students | {student_id: integer} | Admin or Student | < Success Message > |

 ### **_Endpoints for Students_**
-Future Update: All student endpoints require a token.
 | Method | Endpoint | Request Body | Token Type | JSON Response |
 | ------ | -------- | ---- | ---- | ---- |
 | GET - fetch all students | /students | N/A | Admin | Array of Student Objects |